Practical information : Sightseeing Cambodia

 What's very local

 Unless you're a high-level businessman on a business trip, there's no need to break out the tie.
 Cambodians dress very casually, with a hint of fashion in the capital.
 On the other hand, they are also rather modest, and ultra-short skirts or plunging necklines will attract surprised looks.
-For men and women alike, proper temple attire is a must.
-Shorts and T-shirts are perfectly acceptable, but not bare chests or miniskirts with heels.
+For both men and women, proper dress is required in the temples, with shoulders and knees covered (tank tops, shorts, leggings and miniskirts are forbidden).